epam/edp-argocd-operator/README.md

 3. Deploy the EDP Argo CD Operator.
 Chart parameters are specified in the [deploy-templates/README](deploy-templates/README.md) file.

-4. Install the EDP Argo CD Operator to the <edp_cicd_project> namespace with the following Helm command:
+4. Install the EDP Argo CD Operator to the <edp-project> namespace with the following Helm command:

     ```bash
     helm install edp-argocd-operator epamedp/edp-argocd-operator \
-      --version <chart_version> --namespace <edp_cicd_project>
+      --version <chart_version> --namespace <edp-project>
     ```

-5. Check that the deployment of your EDP Argo CD Operator is running in the <edp_cicd_project> namespace.
+5. Check that the deployment of your EDP Argo CD Operator is running in the <edp-project> namespace.

 ## Local Development

-In order to develop the EDP Argo CD Operator, start from [setting up a local environment](https://epam.github.io/edp-install/developer-guide/local-development/).
+In order to develop the operator, first set up a local environment.
+For details, please refer to the [Local Development](https://epam.github.io/edp-install/developer-guide/local-development/) page.

+Development versions are also available, please refer to the [snapshot helm chart repository](https://epam.github.io/edp-helm-charts/snapshot/) page.

 ### Related Articles